Canon 2000D vs Pentax KP

 It is notable that the KP has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the KP are recent models that are part of the current product line-up.
-The 2000D replaced the earlier Canon 1300D, while the KP does not have a direct predecessor.
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the KP has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the KP from Pentax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Pentax KP?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 2000D: